guilhermetavares/restkiss/docs/tutorial.rst

 * ``Resource.update`` - *PUT /identifier/*
 * ``Resource.delete`` - *DELETE /identifier/*

-Restless also supports some less common combinations (due to their more complex & use-specific natures):
+Restkiss also supports some less common combinations (due to their more complex & use-specific natures):

 * ``Resource.create_detail`` - *POST /identifier/*
 * ``Resource.update_list`` - *PUT /*
 * ``Resource.delete_list`` - *DELETE /*

-Restless includes modules for various web frameworks.
-To create a resource to work with Django, you'll need to subclass from :py:class:`restless.dj.DjangoResource`.
+Restkiss includes modules for various web frameworks.
+To create a resource to work with Django, you'll need to subclass from :py:class:`restkiss.dj.DjangoResource`.
-To create a resource to work with Flask, you'll need to subclass from :py:class:`restless.fl.FlaskResource`.
+To create a resource to work with Flask, you'll need to subclass from :py:class:`restkiss.fl.FlaskResource`.

 .. note:

-    The module names ``restless.dj`` & ``restless.fl`` are used (in place of ``restless.django`` & ``restless.flask``) to prevent import confusion.
+    The module names ``restkiss.dj`` & ``restkiss.fl`` are used (in place of ``restkiss.django`` & ``restkiss.flask``) to prevent import confusion.

-``DjangoResource`` is itself a subclass, inheriting from ``restless.resource.Resource`` & overrides a small number of methods to make things work smoothly.
+``DjangoResource`` is itself a subclass, inheriting from ``restkiss.resource.Resource`` & overrides a small number of methods to make things work smoothly.